 After I plunged in, I waited for the bubbles to rise so I could see clearly.
 Through the lens of my mask, the crystal clear aqua-blue water was invigorating.
-I remember seeing so many colorful and tiny intricate "things" to look at.
+I remember seeing so many colorful and tiny intricate "creatures."

-From that day on I became super stoked to learn as much as I could about marine life, marine biology, and this new intricate underwater world.
+From that day on I became super stoked about marine life, marine biology, and this new intricate underwater world.

 In 1980, I traveled to Maui for the first time, with my family.
 We stayed for a month and visited what was then a totally unpopulated Wailea beach (The Grand Wailea and Four Season Resorts now encompass the area).